Yi Peng festival: Grand Krathong Parade

-On the final night of the Yi Peng Festival, Chiang Mai hosts the Grand Krathong Parade (ขบวนแห่กระทงใหญ่), an annual procession that competes for the royal trophy bestowed by His Majesty the King.
+On the final night of the Yi Peng Festival, Chiang Mai hosts the Grand Krathong Parade (ขบวนแห่กระทงใหญ่), an annual procession that competes for the royal trophy bestowed by the King of Thailand.
 The parade begins at Tha Phae Road and continues to the Ping River, concluding in front of the Chiang Mai City Municipality Office.
 Each year, the event attracts tens of thousands of Thai and international visitors who gather to watch the illuminated floats, traditional music, and cultural performances that form part of the celebration.

 CAD Khomloy Sky Lantern Festival

 Releasing sky lanterns at the CAD Khomloy Sky Lantern Festival, Mae On.

 The Chiang Mai CAD Khomloy Sky Lantern Festival (เทศกาลโคมลอย เชียงใหม่ CAD) is a privately organized event distinct from the traditional temple-based Yi Peng celebrations.
 It is hosted by Chiang Mai Arts & Design at the CAD Cultural Center Lanna in Mae On district, outside the Chiang Mai city area.

 The event is regarded as one of the most popular mass sky-lantern releases, and is considered the city's largest ticketed event.
 Aimed primarily at tourists, it features a choreographed, simultaneous release of thousands of sky lanterns, accompanied by fireworks, a dinner buffet, and traditional Lanna cultural performances.
 Attendance requires pre-purchased tickets, which are typically sold months in advance and offered in tiered pricing categories.

 According to the organizer from Chiangmai CAD, the two-day event attracts between 30,000 and 40,000 international tourists from 110 countries.
-He estimates that this influx generates about 4,000 million baht (4 billion THB) in revenue, which is distributed among airlines, hotels (occupying around 20,000 rooms), restaurants, tour guides, and transport services.
-The event is described as eco-friendly, with lanterns designed to fly for approximately eight minutes and land within a 4–5 kilometer radius.
+He estimates that this influx generates about 4 billion THB in revenue, which is distributed among airlines, hotels (occupying around 20,000 rooms), restaurants, tour guides, and transport services.
+The event is described as eco-friendly, with lanterns designed to fly for approximately eight minutes and land within a 4–5 kilometre radius.
 It is held in a zone approved by the airport and district authorities, away from residential areas, to prevent fire hazards.
 After the release, a team is hired to collect fallen lanterns and a buy-back programme pays local villagers in six sub-districts 3 THB per lantern collected, providing a source of income for the community.

 Video clips from the Chiangmai CAD Lantern Festival circulated widely on social media, captivating viewers with their vivid imagery.
 Some users speculated that the footage had been created using artificial intelligence.
 However, Thai PBS and several AI experts later confirmed that the videos were genuine and not AI-generated.